4rankng/auction-app/frontend-react/README.md

 The lich su dau gia table must be sorted by Thoi gian in descending order.
 The latest bid should be at the top.

 After the bidder place the bid, the Dau Gia button is disabled but the Huy Dau Gia Cuoi button is enabled.
 I should be able to click the Huy Dau Gia Cuoi button to cancel the last bid.

+After each bid, dont deselect the bidder, dont remove the value in the Ma So / Ten textbox.

+The value in the Ma So / Ten textbox should be formatted as {BidderID} - {BidderName}

 Dau Gia button